-SECTION 5.
-Notwithstanding any general or special law or rule or regulation to the contrary, within 6 months of the date of enactment, the executive office of health and human services shall coordinate with the executive office of public safety and security to develop regulations that would allow healthcare providers, as defined in section 1 of chapter 111 of the general laws, to be able to access reports on individuals maintained by agencies within each executive office as well as other public safety and law enforcement officials through a secure electronic medical record, health information exchange, or other similar software or information systems connected to healthcare providers for the purposes of: (i) improving ease of access and utilization of such data for treatment and diagnosis;(ii) supporting integration of such data within the electronic health records of a healthcare provider for purposes of treatment of diagnosis; or, (iii) allowing healthcare providers and their vendors to maintain such data for the purposes of compiling and visualizing such data within the electronic health records of a healthcare provider that supports treatment or diagnosis.
-Such regulations shall further allow the sharing of such information between healthcare providers consistent with federal and state privacy requirements through a secure electronic medical record, health information exchange, or other similar software or information systems.
+126 SECTION 4.
+Notwithstanding any general or special law or rule or regulation to the 127 contrary the executive office of health and human services shall coordinate with the executive 128 office of public safety and security to develop regulations that would allow healthcare providers, 129 as defined in section 1 of chapter 111, to be able to access reports on individuals maintained by 130 agencies within each executive office as well as other public safety and law enforcement officials 131 through a secure electronic medical record, health information exchange, or other similar 132 software or information systems connected to healthcare providers for the purposes of: (i) 133 improving ease of access and utilization of such data for treatment and diagnosis; (ii) supporting 134 integration of such data within the electronic health records of a healthcare provider for purposes 135 of treatment of diagnosis; or (iii) allowing healthcare providers and their vendors to maintain 136 such data for the purposes of compiling and visualizing such data within the electronic health

+- 137 records of a healthcare provider that supports treatment or diagnosis.
+Such regulations shall - 138 further allow the sharing of such information between healthcare providers consistent with - 139 federal and state privacy requirements through a secure electronic medical record, health - 140 information exchange or other similar software or information systems. - 141 SECTION 5.
+This act shall take effect 6 months upon its passage.